 Safe Space is Union Presbyterian Seminary's gay-straight alliance.
 Its mission is two-fold.
 First, it seeks to provide a safe space for gay, lesbian, bisexual, and transgender students and their families and their straight allies.
 This space is a place for discussion, support, and celebration as well as a place to find GLBT-friendly resources for clergy.
-Second, it does outreach to the Union Presbyterian Seminary community and to Richmond, in general, with the aim of increasing awareness of GLBT issues, especially those faced by GLBT Christians, and engaging in dialogue.
+Second, it does outreach to the Union Presbyterian Seminary community, with the aim of increasing awareness of GLBT issues, especially those faced by GLBT Christians.